ChrisSchulze/portfolio/portfolio/works/dhb.md

 ---
 ### Issue

-When we rebranded the DHB their new website was already in the making.
-The design was generic and the information architecture needed improvement.
+<p class="einleser">When we rebranded the DHB their new website was already in the making.
+The design was generic and the information architecture needed improvement.</p>

 <SingleProjectHeader
           :services="$page.frontmatter.services"